 Great Scenic Railway Journeys: Titicaca Railway, Peru

-Traversing the shores of Lake Titicaca through the heart of the Inca capital, the railway from Cuzco to Puno cuts a picturesque path through snow-dusted mountains and the massive valleys of the Andes.
+Traversing the shores of Lake Titicaca through the heart of the Inca capital, the railway from Cusco to Puno cuts a picturesque path through snow-dusted mountains and the massive valleys of the Andes.
 With a Pullman-style dining cars and an open-air observation carriage this journey is straight out of the romantic, upper class era of train travel.

 This isn’t a local Peruvian experience, but it does take you through the heart of the plains, the towering Andes and to the world’s highest navigable lake.
 The luxury experience in unforgettable surroundings lasts around 10.5 hours and is the epitome of first class train travel in South America.